GoogleCloudPlatform/cloud-builders-community/android/README.md

 gcloud kms encrypt --plaintext-file=signing/google-service-account.json --ciphertext-file=signing/google-service-account.json.enc --location=global --keyring=my-app --key=android-builder
 ```

+Be sure to add your plain text files to your `.gitignore` file so they aren't uploaded to your repository.

 ### 4. Create the required cloud buckets (Optional)

 If you want to store artifacts, configs, or your build cache, you'll need to create the cloud buckets to do so.